RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is the difference between [rasa open source](product) and [rasa x](product)
 - is [rasa open source](product) needed for [rasa x](product)?
 - what is the difference between rasaand [rasa x](product)
+- difference between rasa and rasa x
+- what is the difference between rasa and rasa x
+- what is the difference between rasa and rasax

 ## intent:faq/ee
 - Can you tell me about the enterprise edition?